iamandreatonina/Bachelor-s_thesis/README.md

 BroadBand allows an intuitive and custom exploration of SNVs and SCNAs data which can be filtered and summarized with a resolution level from gene to chromosome level and stratified across BRCA molecular subtypes and tumor classifications.
 All retrieved information is reported and summarized as figures and tables, resulting in a valuable resource for additional downstream analysis or novel experimental designs.

-The thesis file is present in this repository, where the code is available at the following [GitHub repository](https://github.com/cibiobcg/BroadBand) and it is also possible to see how the application [works](https://bcglab.cibio.unitn.it/broadband).
+The thesis file is located in this repository.
+To explore the code related to the thesis, visit the [GitHub repository](https://github.com/cibiobcg/BroadBand).
+A live demonstration of the application is also available [here](https://bcglab.cibio.unitn.it/broadband).